chingu-voyage4/Bears-Team-23/README.md

 # Cute or Not

-A [chingu](https://chingu.io/) collaboration, full stack application that allows one to upload a pet and have users vote on the pet's cuteness (or lack thereof).
+A [chingu](https://chingu.io/) collaborative full stack application that allows one to upload a pet and have users vote on the pet's cuteness (or lack thereof).

 ## Getting Started